AvaProtocol/Grants-Program/docs/faq.md

 <details>
   <summary><b>I am starting a company that [...].
 I want to use OAK-blockchain code base to build a blockchain/parachain and connect [...].
 Would I be eligible for a grant?</b></summary>

-  What the OAK Network is mainly looking for to support are projects "[driving advancement and adoption of decentralized software protocols [and] that make it easier for developers to build useful applications using these protocols.](https://oak.tech/community/grants/)" As such, we do not award grants to individual companies developing their private infrastructure.
-However, if part of your work is to build a library or another piece of software that could be of interest to the general OAK ecosystem and ask for funding specific to that, we are happy to look into it.
+  What the Ava Protocol is mainly looking for to support are projects "[driving advancement and adoption of decentralized software protocols [and] that make it easier for developers to build useful applications using these protocols.](https://avaprotocol.org/community/grants/)" As such, we do not award grants to individual companies developing their private infrastructure.
+However, if part of your work is to build a library or another piece of software that could be of interest to the general Ava Protocol ecosystem and ask for funding specific to that, we are happy to look into it.
 </details>

 <details>